-There are a lot of acronyms associated with digital marketing and differentiating them can be difficult.
-While both search engine optimization (SEO) and pay per click (PPC) are key to building brand awareness, there are fundamental differences.
-SEO is the optimizing of one’s website to improve rankings in organic search results.
-As the name insinuates, PPC is putting paid dollars behind promoting your brand on search.
-The most popular search engines are Google and Bing, and they both offer paid search campaign options.
+There are many acronyms associated with digital marketing, and differentiating them can be difficult.
+While search engine optimization (SEO) and pay-per-click (PPC) are key to building brand awareness, there are fundamental differences.

-For most businesses, an integrated PPC and SEO strategy is the key to driving success — the channels complement one another, allowing for maximum ROI.
+The brand-to-demand approach to an integrated PPC and SEO strategy ensures that channels complement one another, boosting marketing ROI.

-Analyzing your paid search campaigns can give you great insights into your SEO strategy.
-PPC allows you to see your results quickly, in real time, allowing you to understand which specific keywords are driving traffic to your website, what messaging is the most compelling and what CTAs are driving the most engagement.
-This data can then be used to optimize your website — you can take those top performing assets and incorporate them into new and existing content on your website.
+Analyzing your paid search campaigns can provide valuable insights into your SEO strategy.
+With PPC, you can quickly and easily see the results of your campaigns in real-time, allowing you to identify which specific keywords are driving traffic to your website, what messaging is most effective, and which call-to-actions are generating the most engagement.
+This information is crucial for optimizing your website and incorporating top-performing assets into new or existing content.

 Combining your ongoing SEO efforts with PPC can boost your SEO.
-Paid search does a great job in creating brand awareness because people who do not know about your brand will start to see your brand at the top of their search results when they are searching for similar products or services.
-This brand exposure further encourages people to start organically searching for and clicking on your SERP links — elements that appear in Google search results including featured snippets, instant answers, knowledge panels and images.
+Paid search does a great job creating brand awareness because people who do not know about your brand will start to see it at the top of their search results when searching for similar products or services.
+This brand exposure further encourages people to search organically for and click on your SERP links — elements that appear in Google search results include featured snippets, instant answers, knowledge panels and images.

-Paid search can be used to leverage your most valuable pages.
-In order to establish higher page rank in the long term, you need people to link to your content, and you can use paid search ads to get your content in front of the right people.
-Whereas SEO can generate traffic to valuable pages in the long run, applying paid search can help drive high quality traffic to these pages in a shorter time.
-As a result, you can drive more traffic to the page, improving online visibility and engagement, generating quality leads up front.
-Using paid search right away will allow you to quickly figure out what keywords and content are driving conversions and leads, allowing you to have a stronger idea of where to focus with SEO.
-By focusing your SEO strategy on these successful keywords, you can significantly boost CTRs and lead volume.
+Paid search can help you leverage your most valuable pages by getting your content in front of the right people.
+While SEO can generate traffic to your valuable pages in the long run, paid search can drive high-quality traffic to these pages in a shorter amount of time.
+As a result, you can drive more traffic to the page, improving online visibility, engagement, and generating quality leads up front.
+Using paid search right away will allow you to quickly identify the keywords and content that are driving conversions and leads, giving you a stronger idea of where to focus with SEO.

 Integrating PPC with your SEO strategy can be extremely beneficial in growing brand awareness, getting in front of users with high intent, and creating content and website pages that align with organic search.
 Combining the two is integral in any successful digital marketing strategy and using PPC to guide and optimize SEO will provide a more efficient, data-driven approach to search that will allow for an increase in leads, conversions and overall ROI.